edgedelta/docs/docs/configuration/inputs.md

       labels: "syslog, metrics, graphite"
 ```

+***

 ## Windows Events

-If enabled, Windows Events allows you to specify a set of Windows Events channels to be monitored by the Edge Delta service.
+This input type allows you to specify a set of Windows Events channels for Edge Delta to monitor.

 ```yaml
   winevents: